 What makes a Curve Workshop unique?

 We love running workshops.
-Between us, we’ve delivered over two thousand of them around the world, to leading organisations like NYPD, E.ON, Virgin Atlantic and AstraZeneca.
+Between us, we’ve delivered over two thousand of them around the world, to leading organisations like NYPD, E.ON, Unilever, HSBC, Virgin Atlantic and AstraZeneca.
 We’ve seen the dramatic results they can achieve, and along the way, we’ve also learned why they can fail.

 Most workshops focus on the output, on the desired change.
 A Curve workshop is different because we focus on enabling you to bring about that change.
-We design your workshop around you, prioritising people rather than content.
+We design your workshop around you, prioritising people as well as content.
 If you believe you can be successful, as an individual and as part of a bigger team, then you are more likely to be successful.
 Our focus is to show you your own brilliance, and how you can apply it to build and lead brilliant teams.

 The Workshop Workshop

 Whether you’re in textiles or technology, a startup, corporate or NGO, workshop facilitation is a key tool for today’s leaders.
 The successful workshop creates both the collaborative spirit and the commitment needed to turn great ideas into transformational projects.